 What if I decide to change or cancel my order?

 We make every effort to accommodate our clients to the extent reasonably possible.

-Once an order is placed and a deposit is paid, we immediately order your fabric.
+Once a bespoke order is placed and a deposit is paid, we immediately order your fabric.
 For this reason, if you decide to cancel a garment or change the fabric after it is ordered, there is a restocking fee of 20% of the garment cost.
-You can, however, change most styling details at any time before a garment is cut.
 Once a garment has been cut, no modifications can be made to the order.

 Once a made-to-measure order has been submitted, no changes or cancellations can be made.

 Yes, absolutely.
 If you are not thrilled with the fit of your bespoke garment (and you tell us within six months of the garment being made), we will either alter it to fit your needs or remake it once free of charge.